Can Dogs Eat Walnuts ? – Itsaboutdog

 Most tree varieties, if stored improperly, become covered with mold, which is not initially visible on the surface of the fruit.
 Once in the pet’s body, it negatively affects the liver, heart, and central nervous system.

-phosphorus elements can lead to the formation of calculi in the bladder, and fresh kernels increase the risk of pancreatitis, and problems with the gastrointestinal tract.
+Phosphorus elements can lead to calculi formation in the bladder, and fresh kernels increase the risk of pancreatitis and problems with the gastrointestinal tract.

 Possible Side Effects Of Walnuts For Dogs

-Nuts are not particularly recommended for a dog’s diet even though they do have some benefits.
+Nuts are not particularly recommended for a dog’s diet, even though they have some benefits.
 Walnuts are edible for dogs.
-To be precise, it is the kernels of the nut that the animal can eat.
-When the fruit is not peeled and the dog eats it, it can be the victim of disorders such as serious digestive obstructions.25g of nuts per kg of dog ingestion can lead to the first symptoms:
+To be precise, the animal can eat the kernels of the nut.
+When the fruit is not peeled, and the dog eats it, it can be the victim of disorders such as serious digestive obstructions.25g of nuts per kg of dog ingestion can lead to the first symptoms:

 • Vomiting